llouks/cst312/README.md

 # Directions: For this week's assignment, discover and demonstrate similar proofs-of-concept for at least an additional three and (up to five) exploits affecting an older version of WP.
 Submit the write-ups and walkthroughs via Github.
 Check out the Submitting Assignments page for more details.
 Be sure to include a README.md based on this README template containing a small writeup and GIF walkthroughs of each exploit.

-exploits
+# Exploits

 # Project 7 - WordPress Pentesting

 Time spent: **3.5** hours spent in total

-> Objective: Find, analyze, recreate, and document **five vulnerabilities** affecting an old version of WordPress
+Objective: Find, analyze, recreate, and document **five vulnerabilities** affecting an old version of WordPress

 ## Pentesting Report

 1. CVE-2017-1000600

-Summary:
-WordPress version <4.9 contains a CWE-20 Input Validation vulnerability in thumbnail processing that can result in remote code execution.
+Summary: WordPress version 4.9 contains a CWE-20 Input Validation vulnerability in thumbnail processing that can result in remote code execution.
 This attack appears to be exploitable via thumbnail upload by an authenticated user and may require additional plugins in order to be exploited however this has not been confirmed at this time.
 This issue appears to have been partially, but not completely fixed in WordPress 4.9

-    - Vulnerability types:
+Vulnerability types:
 Confidentiality Impact - Partial (There is considerable informational disclosure.)

 Integrity Impac - Partial (Modification of some system files or information is possible, but the attacker does not have control over what can be modified, or the scope of what the attacker can affect is limited.)